ritza-co/kaboom/doc/18-concert.md

 }
 ```

 The function `spawnFriend()` above chooses a random sprite from our list of members and adds them in different locations.
-Initially, each sprite is facing the right direction, `sprite(member, { flipX: dir.eq(LEFT) })`flips the default direction the sprites are facing if it is now headed left.
-Using the timer function `wait()` in the line `wait(rand(1, 3)), spawnFriend)` will let our program wait for different intervals between 1 and 3 seconds before adding a new friend and they move either in the left or right direction.
+Initially, each sprite is facing the towards the right.
+The line `sprite(member, { flipX: dir.eq(LEFT) })` flips the sprite to face left.

+We use the timer function `wait()` to specify that our program should wait for a randomly chosen interval of between one and three seconds before adding a new friend.

-The function `funky()`  adds a wavy animation to the sprites as they move, to give them a funky walking a effect, let's add it's implementation with the code bellow:
+Let's add some code to animate our sprites' movement:

 ```javascript
 function funky() {